knpuniversity/symfony2-series/knpu/episode4/bust-browser-cache-and-cdns.rst

 This looks a little funny, but has 2 ``%s`` placeholders.
 The first will be filled in with the path to the asset and the second will get the version.
-Refresh again and check it out the path in the source code now:
+Refresh again and check out the path in the source code now:

     <link href="/bundles/event/css/main.css?1" rel="stylesheet" />